smartdevicelink/sdl_requirements/detailed_docs/unsubscribe_from_module_status_change_notification.md

-## Use Case 1: Unsubscribe from RC module status change notification
+## Use Case 1: Unsubscribe from RC module status change notification via request from the app

 **Main Flow:**